Jnjerry/Store-Manager-API/README.md

 pip install -r requirements.txt<br>

 # Running the tests
-The tests have beene written using the python module unittests.The tests can be run by using the following commands<br>
+The tests have been written using the python module unittests.<br>
+The tests can be run by using the following commands<br>
 pytest -v

 # Built with